htcondor/htcondor/docs/users-manual/dagman-applications.rst

 The $(JOB) and $(RETRY) macros may be used within a definition of the *string* that defines a variable.
-This usage requires parentheses, such that proper macro substitution may take place when the macro’s value is only a portion of the string.
+This usage requires parentheses, such that proper macro substitution may take place when the macro's value is only a portion of the string.

 -  $(JOB) expands to the node *JobName*.
 If the *VARS* line appears in a